keboola/connection-docs/extractors/communication/email-attachments/index.md

 {: .image-popup}
 ![Screenshot - Job Detail](/extractors/communication/email-attachments/03-check-processed-data.png)

-*Notice:* When multiple valid e-mails are received between the extractor runs, they are imported into separate tables (`data1` -- `dataN`).
-IF the behavior is undesired, you have to take care in timing the e-mail sending and extractor orchestration to make sure only one e-mail is proccessed at a time.
+*Note: When multiple valid emails are received between the extractor runs, they are imported into separate tables (`data1` -- `dataN`).
+If this is not desired, time the sending of the emails and configure the extractor orchestration to make sure only one email is processed at a time.*